Older Londoners Enrichment

 JW3 will obtain baseline data from visitors, regarding number and range of activities undertaken, and carry out evaluation throughout the project to monitor the success.

-Activities» Accessing a wide range of classes, courses, activities and exhibitions, culturally sensitive to their background, meeting like-minded people.
+Activities» Accessing a wide range of classes, courses, activities and exhibitions, culturally sensitive to their background, but equally open to all.

 We will compare questionnaires at the commencement of the project with outcomes achieved during the course of the project.
 These will be visitor self-assessments of wellbeing.

 Promoting social action and volunteering to promote activity mitigating risks of loss of purpose.

 Activities» Intergenerational projects bringing older visitors and others together to share mutual interests and engage in social action and volunteering.